Crusader (Marvel Comics): Z'Reg

-Z'Reg is a Skrull operative who was sent to spy on the Avengers after his training.
-However, he arrives on Earth shortly after the Avengers disbanded.
-Falling in love with the planet's customs and superheroes under the civilian identity of Aubrey Thompson, Z'Reg decides to become a superhero and calls himself the Crusader (a name he chose specifically because it gives no clue as to his abilities).
+Z'Reg is a Skrull operative who was sent to spy on the Avengers, but arrived on Earth after the Avengers had disbanded.
+Falling in love with the planet's customs and superheroes under the civilian identity of Aubrey Thompson, Z'Reg decides to become a superhero under the name Crusader.

-He soon became the mentor of Freedom Ring.
-After Freedom Ring is killed by Iron Maniac, Crusader takes the boy's reality-altering ring for himself as a way to honor his fallen comrade.
-Rather than using the ring to continue his superhero career, Crusader seems to have retired to a life of leisure using it to create fake Skrull women.
-When Titannus attacked the US, Crusader helped other superheroes to defeat the monster.
+Crusader soon becomes the mentor of Freedom Ring.
+After Freedom Ring is killed by Iron Maniac, Crusader takes the boy's reality-altering ring for himself.